Gerard Byrne (artist, born 1958): Towards life as an artist

-Back in Dublin, Byrne continued working as an electrician taking various day time jobs.
+Back in Dublin, Byrne continued working as an electrician taking various daytime jobs.
 The longing to be a painter became predominant though.
-Gradually he developed an idea to leave the recession hit Ireland and travel to America to earn some money.
+Gradually he developed an idea to leave the recession-hit Ireland and travel to America to earn some money.
 His plan was to purchase an inexpensive house in an inner city and focus on becoming a full-time artist.
 Very determined to make his dream come true Gerard left for New York and worked tirelessly as an electrician for about two years.
-Upon his return to Dublin he spent all his savings on a cheap flat in the Liberties.
+Upon his return to Dublin, he spent all his savings on a cheap flat in the Liberties.
 Committed to sticking to his plan he led a humble life and focused on drawing and painting.
 He would mostly spend time in the local market, painting the people and the local scenes.
 Gerard befriended local traders, who were supportive of his art and even fed him, often leaving boxes of fresh fruit and vegetables on his doorstep.
 Finding it hard to support himself he took an electrician job again.
-However an electric shock that nearly killed him had a sobering effect.
+However, an electric shock that nearly killed him had a sobering effect.
 It made him fully realise that his true life ambition was to be an artist.
-By chance he saw a documentary on the forthcoming changes in East Berlin and felt a strong need to be there to experience it.
+By chance, he saw a documentary on the forthcoming changes in East Berlin and felt a strong need to be there to experience it.
 He decided to leave Ireland again.

 Making it happen

-In early 1989 Gerard packed his paint and canvas into an old camper van and left for Germany.
-Passing through Checkpoint Charlie in East Berlin he encountered the underground movement whose member had offered him to become an Artist-in-Residence.
+In early 1989, Gerard packed his paint and canvas into an old camper van and left for Germany.
+Passing through Checkpoint Charlie in East Berlin he encountered the underground movement whose members had offered him to become an Artist-in-Residence.
 It was a major breakthrough, Byrne became a full-time artist.
 A few months later, in November 1989 the Berlin Wall came down.
 Seven months of working in the streets of Berlin, painting the local scenes and architecture resulted in a solo show of his works.
-An exhibition was organised under cover in a deteriorated, disused supermarket transformed for three weeks into an aesthetically pleasing art gallery called the People's Gallery.
+An exhibition was organised undercover in a deteriorated, disused supermarket transformed for three weeks into an aesthetically pleasing art gallery called the People's Gallery.
 Although the theme of works was not politically charged the event itself was an act of freedom, a statement of the love of art and against the state interfering in the freedom of expression.
 Gerard stayed in Berlin through the unification process and shared the liberation experience with his new German friends.